-4. Join the Transportation and Climate Initiative Program (TCI-P)
+4. Join the Transportation and Climate Initiative Program (TCI-P) when regional market viability exists

 For over a decade, Vermont has been a member of the Transportation and Climate Initiative, a regional collaboration of 13 Northeast and Mid-Atlantic states and the District of Columbia that seeks to improve the transportation system, develop the clean energy economy and equitably reduce carbon emissions from the transportation sector.
 The TCI jurisdictions are: Connecticut, Delaware, the District of Columbia, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, Vermont, and Virginia.
 In December 2020, Massachusetts, Connecticut, Rhode Island, and the District of Columbia announced that they will be the first jurisdictions to launch the Transportation & Climate Initiative Program (TCI-P), a multi-state cap and invest, market-based program that reduces air pollution while investing $300 million per year in cleaner transportation choices and healthier communities.
 It is important to note that the TCI-Program (TCI-P) is different than the Transportation and Climate Initiative (TCI).
 The TCI-P is the program which resulted from the 10+ year collaboration among the 13 Northeast and Mid-Atlantic states and would be the mechanism that would – through the cap – reduce approximately 26% of transportation climate pollution across participating jurisdictions by 2032 and raise approximately $20 million in annual revenue for Vermont.
 Vermont’s participation in TCI-P – critically, paired with a complementary legislative policy action to drive strategic investments, foster a more equitable process and ensure greater equity outcomes – is an important tool to reduce transportation emissions and raise needed revenues to investment in actions detailed in this Light-Duty Vehicle Electrification Pathway.
+As of the date of the adoption of this CAP, the regional implementation timeline of the TCI-P remains uncertain.
+This action, however, remains in the CAP as it represents a critical component of the transportation emission reduction strategy.
+Vermont should “remain at the table” in continuing to find a path forward for implementation and participation in TCI-P. When a viable regional market exists, Vermont will be ready to act swiftly and join TCI-P as a participating jurisdiction.
+At the same time, the Council is expanding the action included in this strategy to recognize additional parallel work required to pursue a comparable cap and invest program for transportation fuels, both in Vermont and regionally, or other policies or programs that reduce emissions and drive similar outcomes as anticipated in participation in TCI-P. In order to allow timely and efficient implementation of this action, the legislature should enact 1) law that gives ANR the authority to collect revenue generated from the sale of allowances used towards compliance in a cap and invest program for transportation fuels, and 2) establishes a process, policies and criteria that guide the allocation of the aforementioned revenue consistent with the equity principles and actions adopted in the CAP.

 Federal infrastructure funds will soon become available to states for clean transportation investments.
-Rather than reducing the need for TCI-P, this federal spending will make TCI-P even more critical as a source of state or local matching funds (20% match required) for federal grant programs available through the Build Back Better Act.
+Rather than reducing the need for TCI-P or a comparable program, this federal spending will make TCI-P even more critical as a source of state or local matching funds (typically a 20% match) for federal grant programs available through the Infrastructure Investment & Jobs Act (November 2021) and potentially under the Build Back Better Act should it be passed by Congress and signed into law.

 High (and consensus medium) Priority Actions